DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1-3, 6-12, and 19 are rejected under 35 U.S.C.
-103 as being unpatentable over Lee et al. (WO 2020171483 A1 - Machine Translation), hereinafter “Lee”.
-Lee et al. is analogous prior art to the claimed invention because it pertains to the same field of endeavor, namely solid electrolyte materials.
+Claims 1, 3, 6-12, and 19 are rejected under 35 U.S.C.
+103 as being unpatentable over Lee et al. (WO 2020171483 A1 - Machine Translation), hereinafter “Lee” in view of Chang et al. (KR 20180015843 A – Machine Translation), hereinafter “Chang” and Kim et al. (US 20210336294 A1), hereinafter “Kim”.
+Lee, Chang and Kim et al. are analogous prior art to the claimed invention because they pertain to the same field of endeavor, namely solid electrolyte materials.

-In regard to Claim 6, Lee et al. discloses the solid electrolyte sheet according to claim 1.
-While Lee et al. discloses the wt % of the polymer in the gel polymer electrolyte based on the total weight of the gel polymer electrolyte, it fails to explicitly disclose the wt% of the polymer in the gel polymer electrolyte based on the total weight of the solid electrolyte + the gel polymer electrolyte.
+Further, while Lee et al. discloses the wt % of the polymer in the gel polymer electrolyte based on the total weight of the gel polymer electrolyte, it fails to explicitly disclose the wt% of the polymer in the gel polymer electrolyte based on the total weight of the solid electrolyte + the gel polymer electrolyte.
 However, based on the components, thickness and weight percentages disclosed in the specific examples in Lee, a calculation of the wt% of the polymer based on the total weight of the solid electrolyte + gel polymer electrolyte can be estimated to range from about 1.26% - 6.86% by weight (Lee, Examples 1-3), which overlaps the claimed range.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have selected the overlapping portion of the ranges disclosed by the reference because overlapping ranges have been held to be a prima facie case of obvious.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP § 2144.05.

-In regard to Claim 8, Lee et al. discloses the solid electrolyte sheet according to claim 1.
+In regard to Claim 8, Lee in view of Chang and Kim et al. discloses the solid electrolyte sheet according to claim 1.
 Lee et al. also discloses wherein the ionic sorbate liquid comprises a lithium salt (Lee, Paragraph [0165-0166]) and a glyme (Lee, Paragraph [0168, 0172-0173]).

-In regard to Claim 12, Lee et al. discloses the solid electrolyte sheet according to claim 1.
+In regard to Claim 12, Lee in view of Chang and Kim et al. discloses the solid electrolyte sheet according to claim 1.
 Lee et al. also discloses the solid electrolyte + gel electrolyte layer has ionic conductivity ranging from 10-7 to 10-2 S/cm at room temperature (Lee, Paragraphs [0007-0008]), which overlaps the claimed range.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have selected the overlapping portion of the ranges disclosed by the reference because overlapping ranges have been held to be a prima facie case of obvious.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP § 2144.05.

 Response to Arguments